Emmett Till: Lynching

-They tied up Till in the back of a green pickup truck and drove toward Money, Mississippi.
+Milam and Bryant tied up Till in the back of a green pickup truck and drove toward Money, Mississippi.
 According to some witnesses, they took Till back to Bryant's Groceries and recruited two black men.
-The men then drove to a barn in Drew.
-They pistol-whipped him on the way and reportedly knocked him unconscious.
-Willie Reed, who was 18 years old at the time, saw the truck passing by.
-Reed recalled seeing two white men in the front seat, and "two black males" in the back.
+The men then drove to a barn in Drew, pistol-whipping Till on the way and reportedly knocked him unconscious.
+Willie Reed, who was 18 years old at the time, saw the truck passing by and later recalled seeing two white men in the front seat, and "two black males" in the back.
 Some have speculated that the two black men worked for Milam and were forced to help with the beating, although they later denied being present.

 Willie Reed said that while walking home, he heard the beating and crying from the barn.
-He told a neighbor and they both walked back up the road to a water well near the barn, where they were approached by Milam.
+Reed told a neighbor and they both walked back up the road to a water well near the barn, where they were approached by Milam.
 Milam asked if they heard anything.
-Reed responded "No".
-Others passed by the shed and heard yelling.
+Reed responded, "No." Others passed by the shed and heard yelling.
 A local neighbor also spotted "Too Tight" (Leroy Collins) at the back of the barn washing blood off the truck and noticed Till's boot.
 Milam explained he had killed a deer and that the boot belonged to him.

 Some have claimed that Till was shot and tossed over the Black Bayou Bridge in Glendora, Mississippi, near the Tallahatchie River.
-The group drove back to Roy Bryant's home in Money, where they reportedly burned Emmett's clothes.
+The group drove back to Roy Bryant's home in Money, where they reportedly burned Till's clothes.

 In an interview with William Bradford Huie that was published in Look magazine in 1956, Bryant and Milam said that they intended to beat Till and throw him off an embankment into the river to frighten him.
-They told Huie that while they were beating Till, he called them bastards, declared he was as good as they and said that he had sexual encounters with white women.
+They told Huie that while they were beating Till, he called them bastards, declared he was as good as they were and said that he had sexual encounters with white women.
 They put Till in the back of their truck, and drove to a cotton gin to take a 70 lbs fan—the only time they admitted to being worried, thinking that by this time in early daylight they would be spotted and accused of stealing—and drove for several miles along the river looking for a place to dispose of Till.
 They shot him by the river and weighted his body with the fan.